masaomi/bio610_2025_sushi_practice/exercise_RNAseq/Exercise_1.md

 #### Quality

 - **Question 2**: Are there differences in base quality scores across or within the samples?
-    - Not really, but in general, the base quality of R2 reads (the second reads of paired-end) is lower than R1
-    - In general, the tail part of the reads has lower base quality than the head and middle part

 - **Question 3**: Is there any adapter contamination in any of the samples?
 What might be the cause of this?